 Bay-leaf palm is the preferred material for roof-thatching.
 By tradition the leaves are typically cut within a few days, before or after a full moon.
 This is done in order to enhance the leafs longevity.
 A new roof typically lasted 5-7 years before needing to be replaced.

 Sapodilla wood was often used for the frame because its a hardwood that is insect resistant.
 Thin, straight palmetto sticks tied side-by-side and set vertically make up the 4 exterior walls.
-Sometimes packed in between the sticks, to keep out the rain, was a mixture made of clay and straw.
+Sometimes a mixture made of clay and straw was packed in between the sticks to keep out the rain.
 Vines were used for tying together the wooden framework.

 Take a look inside and you’ll notice that all the wood used in this Maya house has had the bark “peeled” off.
 The reason for this is because the softest part of the wood is the bark and where insects like to live.